Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Experimental results

 \textbf{Source location}: In the next experiment we consider the problem of locating signal sources in space.
 Here we have $2$ sources with co-ordinates $s_1 = (x_1,y_1); s_2=(x_2,y_2)$, and designs consist of choosing the co-ordinates at which to take a noisy sample of signal magnitude.
 Signals decay with distance from the source and individual signals always superpose constructively.
 The full probabilistic model is described in~\cref{app:source}.

 We trained policies to design sequences of $T=30$ experiments.
-The mean and standard error of \gls{EIG} achieved by our proposed method, as well as several baselines, are shown in the right-most plot of~\cref{fig:ces_source}.
+The mean and standard error of \gls{EIG} achieved by our proposed method, as well as several baselines, are shown in~\cref{fig:source_exp}.
 RL-sCEE outperforms all baselines by a statistically significant margin.
 As before, ~\cref{table:eig} shows that the lower bound estimate for our proposed method exceeds the upper bound estimate for all other methods.

-As with the CES problem, we can examine the posteriors obtained from $q_\kappa(\theta \g h_T)$.
+As with the CES problem, we can examine the posterior obtained from $q_\kappa(\theta \g h_T, \pi)$.
 This time, however, we plotted the marginals $q(x_1,x_2)$ and $q(y_1, y_2)$, i.e. the $x$ and $y$ co-ordinates of the $2$ signal sources, using $x_1$ (respectively $y_1$) as the X-axis and $x_2$ (respectively $y_2$) as the Y-axis.
 The sources are exchangeable, i.e. $p(y|d, s_1=(x_1,y_1), s_2=(x_2,y_2)) = p(y|d, s_1=(x_2,y_2), s_2=(x_1,y_1))$.
 Therefore the marginals of the true Bayesian posterior, $p(x_1,x_2)$, should be symmetric w.r.t. the line $x_2 = x_1$ in the $x_1x_2$-plane.
 Indeed, the plots in~\cref{fig:post_source} exhibit this symmetry, which has been learned entirely from data, without providing any inductive bias.
 We include a histogram of the full posterior in~\cref{app:results}.

+\emph{Posterior ablation}: Again, we test different characterisations of the posterior, $q_\kappa(\cdot)$, to justify our choice of conditional normalising flows in~\cref{subfig:source_prop}.
+Our choice of conditional normalising flows performs better than all alternatives tested for estimating \gls{EIG} with \gls{SCEE} given a wall-time budget of 60 hours.

+\emph{Dimensionality ablation}: Here we compare how the \gls{SCEE} and \gls{SPCE} reward functions operate in higher dimensions in~\cref{tab:dimensiont30}.
+This is a similar experiment as that conducted by~\citet{ivanova2021implicit} (their Table 2), but we use an experimental sequence of $T=30$.
+All estimators were run for a 60-hour wall time.
+We used the estimated training \gls{EIG} to track the best model, which for $d=\{6, 10\}$ often occurred before the maximum training budget for both RL methods.

+We found that RL-sCEE required more iterations before it converged compared to RL-sPCE, however RL-sCEE has a smaller memory footprint and so can be parallelized more readily.
+In order to fit some of the experiments into GPU memory (16GB), we had to reduce several aspects of our experimental settings (detailed in the caption of~\cref{tab:dimensiont30}), therefore the numbers here are not comparable with those in~\cref{table:eig}.